 5. Great horned owl (Bubo virginianus)

 An aggressive hunter with a wide range throughout the continent, this bird is commonly pictured in storybooks and is the quintessential species many of us picture when we think of owls.
 Its deep hoots can be heard in a wide range of habitats, from forests to grasslands to swamps to deserts.
 It will typically steal a nest from another bird, such as a hawk or a crow, rather than make one from scratch.
-The great horned owl has the most diverse diet of any North American raptor and will take down prey as diverse as rabbits, mice, voles, skunks, house cats, squirrels, ducks and other owls.
+The great horned owl has the most varied diet of any North American raptor and will take down prey as diverse as rabbits, mice, voles, skunks, house cats, squirrels, ducks and other owls.
 It has even been known to attack porcupines — though these encounters often do not end well for either animal.

 6. Northern spotted owl (Strix occidentalis caurina)